VPDC

 • Laboratory and healthcare workers who handle specimens that might contain poliovirus.

-• Healthcare workers or other care givers caring for someone infected with poliovirus.
+• Healthcare workers or other caregivers caring for someone infected with poliovirus.

 • Adults identified by public health as being part of a group or population at high risk of exposure because of an outbreak.